plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-a-package.rst

 For the purposes of this tutorial, we will create a simple package that adds the necessary dependencies.
 If you have an existing package that requires a form, you should be able to add the same dependencies.
-If you have read the :doc:`Dexterity developer manual </external/plone.app.dexterity/docs/index>`, most of this should be familiar.

 For details about creating new packages, see :doc:`Bootstrapping Plone add-on development </develop/addons/bobtemplates.plone/README>`.